 - Which are equipped and ready to deal with continued change, including ever evolving criminal methodologies and exponential increases in digital and cyber-enabled crime.

-Through the Autumn of 2017 and Winter 2018 the Programme is working in the following areas:
+The Programme is working in the following areas:

 - Fingerprint Bureau: Working closely with the Home Office Biometrics Programme which is delivering significant technological change to the fingerprint system, the Transforming Forensics programme will be redesigning the way fingerprint services are delivering, including retrieval from crime scenes, analysis, interpretation and matching to improve both speed and responsiveness.
 This will help police identify offenders more often and more swiftly.